 Categories of ingredients used in cosmetics and their functions:

 Active ingredients carry out an action on the skin and hair with the results they intend to deliver, and these are tested and proven through a variety of studies.
 They can be from natural, nature identical, synthetic or chemical origin.
 For example, hyaluronic acid is an active ingredient used in products such as anti-ageing creams to help reduce visible signs of skin ageing.

 Emulsifiers are used to combine different types of liquids such as water and oil.
 They are agents that form or preserve a formula in order to prevent the different ingredients from separating, and thus obtain a stable and homogenous formula.

 Stabilizers contribute in maintaining the emulsified state of a cosmetic formula.
 They are agents that are added to a solution, a mixture or a suspension to maintain it in a stable state.
 More specifically, the presence of a stabilizer allows a product not to alter over time, in terms of its properties, appearance or texture.

 Moisturizers are cosmetic ingredients that add or restore moisture of the skin (upper layer) when the finished product is applied.

 Texturizers are additives incorporated in a cosmetic formula in order to modify, adapt or adjust physically and/or visually the texture of the finished product.

 Preservatives are antimicrobial agents.
 Their function is to prevent the growth of microorganisms (such as bacteria or fungi) or unwanted chemical reactions (such as oxidation) that could alter the product.
-Preservatives are essential to guarantee the good conservation of products and avoid possible contaminations.
+Preservatives are essential to ensure the effective protection of products against microbial growth and avoid possible contaminations.
 For example phenoxyethanol and parabens are efficient and safe preservatives that are particularly suitable for cosmetic use to prevent products from being contaminated by microbes or bacteria.